durandaltheta/sthread/README.md

 ### Abstracting Message Replies
 Dealing with enumerations when message passing can be painful when enumerations conflict with each other.

-Instead, the user can create an `st::reply` object to abstract sending a response back over an `st::channel` or `st::thread` which abstracts information about the receiver so the sender doesn't have to account for it.
+Instead, the user can create an `st::reply` object to abstract sending a response back over an `st::channel` which abstracts information about the receiver so the sender doesn't have to know about it.

 `st::reply::make(...)` will take an `st::channel` and an unsigned integer `st::message` id.
 When `st::reply::send(T t)` is called, an `st::message` containing the given `st::message` id and an optional payload `t` is sent to the stored `st::channel`.

-#### Example 7
+#### Example
 ```
 #include <iostream>
 #include <string>
+#include <thread>
 #include <sthread>

 enum opA {